garylirocks/quickrefs/azure-storage.markdown

 - When blob versioning is enabled: A blob version is created automatically on a write or delete operation
 - A blob snapshot is created manually, not necessary if versioning is enabled

+### Operational backup

+You can turn on this feature, you need a backup policy in a Backup vault, this enables soft delete for blobs, and blob versioning automatically

 ### Object replication